-Next, you will want to record the data either on paper or digitally.
-You will play back the recording you made, and either write in or type in the data you gathered.
+Next, you will want to save the data from your interview into your records.
+You can play back the recording you made, and either write in or type in the data you gathered.

 There are paper forms you can use for both individual family groups, which show parents and children for a single family, and pedigree charts, which are more like a family tree showing just parents in 4 to 6 generations going back.

-I have handouts with sample blank forms for everyone.
+Here is a link with sample blank forms.
 I also have a page on the website with links to download and print forms.

-It’s a good idea to keep folders with the originals of anything you write down, just in case of computer virus or failure, etc. I also like to take pics of them with my phone or tablet, for additional security, which I backup in “the cloud” or on easily portable thumb/flash drives or external hard drives.
+It’s a good idea to keep folders with the originals of anything you write down, just in case, and for digital records, keep backups in case of computer virus or failure, etc. I also like to take pics of them with my phone or tablet, for additional security, which I backup in “the cloud” or on easily portable thumb/flash drives or external hard drives.

 This is a good way to digitize printed photos also!
 Mobile devices nowadays have cameras which will take high quality photos.

 I prefer online, as it makes the information available for other family members to search, especially those who don’t know yet they are related to us/descended from the same ancestors.
-It is easy to compare with others’ findings too.
+It is easy to collaborate with other genealogists too.

 I recommend familysearch.org, as it is completely free, always will be, and has as much information as ancestry.com if not more.

-Familysearch.org also has very easy to create, colorized “fan charts” of which I have a few samples here.
+Familysearch.org (and Roots Magic when they release version 8) also has very easy to create, colorized “fan charts” of which I have a few samples here.
 I haven’t looked for them on other sites yet.